Brutalbeard/family-chat-firebase/README.md

 Read through the Firebase docs, and the programmatic interface for the Firestore (beta) is almost identical to MongoDB (in fact they're probably just a wrapper for it), and I've worked with Mongo before so I went for it.

-Definitely like have a proper query system compared to the Realtime DB.
+Definitely like having a proper query system compared to the Realtime DB.
 Haven't written in my search yet, but I'm sure I'll get round to it.